leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 I'm already using vim for everything other than Java so I hunted around the web in order to find plugins.
-I've been quite satisfied with the following ones.
+I've been quite satisfied with the following combination.

 ####[vim-scala](vim-scala)
 Obviously, you will need syntax highlighting and this plugin provides that.

 ####[neocomplcache](https://github.com/Shougo/neocomplcache)

-The built-in Vim autocomplete isn't great for Scala but the `neocomplcache` plugin makes typing out long Scala class or package names easier.
+The built-in vim autocomplete isn't great for Scala but the `neocomplcache` plugin makes typing out long Scala class or package names easier.
 There is no semantic analysis behind it so all this plugin does is string matching but I was very surprised to realise that this takes you a long way.
 To me at least